guilbaults/TrailblazingTurtle/README.md

 ```

 ## API
 An API is available to modify resources in the database.
+This is used by the jobscript collector.
 A local superuser need to be created:

 ```
 python manage.py createsuperuser